herrickfung/4m_data_code/README.md

 ```

 ### 3. Contents:

+The repository includes the following structure:

-The lightly processed raw data from both experiments is in data/
+- **`data_code/data/`**: Contains the lightly processed raw data from both experiments.
+These files are in a format ready for analysis.

+- **`data_code/function/`**: Contains helper functions for the analysis scripts.

+- **`data_code/results/`**: Contains the processed data, statistical results, and all figures in the article produced by the analysis script.

+- **`requirements.txt`**: Lists all the required Python dependencies for the project.